Point Reyes National Seashore's

 EAC remains committed to our guiding principles to ensure the protection and preservation of natural resources, restoration of degraded habitats and park resources, and to allow maximum public access to parklands.

-In the meantime, EAC encourages our members to use this comment period to seek clarification, question the choices in the Concepts, present information that is missing, and offer your thoughts on how things could be done.
+EAC encourages our members to use this comment period to seek clarification, question the choices in the Concepts, present information that is missing, and offer your thoughts on how things could be done.
 Furthermore, EAC understands that the Concepts presented by NPS to the public mark the commencement of a process to engage public feedback and ideas.
 Therefore, the public should not be constrained or feel pressure to support a specific Concept at this time.
 Read Sample Comment Language.

 NPS General Management Plan Amendment Timeline